ncphillips/truecoders.io/_sections/dev-process.md

   url: "#hire-form"
 subsections:
 - title: Project Management
   subtitle:
-  fa_icon: fa-file-text-o
+  icon: File with Text
   body: Our dedicated project manager will work with you, gathering requirements and
     giving progress updates along the way.
 - title: Agile Methodology
   subtitle:
-  fa_icon: fa-refresh
+  icon: Refresh
   body: Changes are normal.
 Using agile methods, our developers can iterate quickly,
     incorporate changes, and maintain code quality.
 - title: Quality Assurance
   subtitle:
-  fa_icon: fa-check
+  icon: Check
   body: Before we ship code, our work is thoroughly tested from the ground up to ensure
     that every part of the project is working perfectly.
 ---